godmoves/Coding_Tips/README.md

-# Coding_Tips
+# Coding Tips
-Some useful tips on coding
+This is a summary of some useful tips on coding.